coriagogo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach executes a function once for each array element and .map created a new array with the results of a function on every element in an array.

 2. What is the difference between a function and a method?

+A function is a block of code designed to perform a particular task.
+It is executed when "something" invokes it (calls it).

+Methods are actions that can be performed on objects.
+A method is a property containing a function definition.

 3. What is closure?

+A feature where the inner function has access to the outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+    1. Window Binding - this is grabbing all of the things because it isn't pointing to anything. this will always try to default to window.
+    2. Implicit Binding - this is what's left of the dot and is for objects.
+    3. New Binding - constructor functions are used  to create new objects
+    4. Explicit Binding - this using methods.

 5. Why do we need super() in an extended class?

+    super() is used to access and call functions in an object's parent

 ## Project Set up